Typical UK Loft Conversion Prices

 Are you thinking of getting a loft conversion?
 If so, great idea!

 Not only will it provide you and your family with more breathing space, but your home should also be worth more after it has been converted.
-This article provides you with a rough estimation of how much it would cost, not just in the UK, but various locations around the world.
+This article provides you with a rough estimation of how much it would cost in the UK.

 First of all, you should know what factors affect the cost of a loft conversion.
-The cost of your loft conversion will vary depending on many factors.
+The cost of your loft conversion will vary depending on the following:

 Factors that Effect Loft Conversion Cost